-The highest risk areas of the world for hepatitis A infection include: the Indian subcontinent (in particular, India, Pakistan, Bangladesh, and Nepal), Africa, parts of the Far East (except Japan), South and Central America, and the Middle East.
+The highest-risk areas of the world for hepatitis A infection include: the Indian subcontinent (in particular, India, Pakistan, Bangladesh and Nepal), Africa, parts of the Far East (except Japan), South and Central America and the Middle East.

 Hepatitis A has become uncommon in parts of the world where sanitation is generally good, such as the UK and Western Europe.
 Most cases of hepatitis A infection in the UK are diagnosed in people returning home after travelling to a country where sanitation is poor and risk of hepatitis A infection is higher.
 Outbreaks in schools and families can sometimes occur in the UK, as the virus is quite easily passed on from person to person if personal hygiene is not good.
-For example, if infected people do not wash their hands after going to the toilet.
+For example, the virus may be passed on if infected people do not wash their hands after going to the toilet.

 People who are known to have liver problems are not more likely to get hepatitis A infection.
 However, if they do become infected, the infection is more likely to be severe.